The future for milling wheat

 Following the fertiliser crisis, where costs spiralled out of control, growers were forced to make difficult decisions about the amount of N fertiliser they could afford to apply to milling crops.

-A recent NFU intentions survey confirms this, showing that growers are removing risk from their farm business by reducing fertiliser use.
+A recent NFU intentions survey confirms this, showing that growers are removing risk from their farm business by reducing nitrogen fertiliser use.
 And this might involve moving away from growing milling wheat for bread.

 Supply chain demands